Olympia LePoint

 Olympia Ann LePoint is an American author, professional speaker and rocket scientist.
 LePoint helped design rockets for 28 of NASA Space Shuttle missions between 1998 and 2007.
 In 2007, LePoint discovered and in 2010 trademarked the condition and term Mathaphobia, a learning disability and math fear linked to the amygdala.
 She published the book, Mathaphobia: How You Can Overcome Your Math Fears and Become a Rocket Scientist in 2013.

 LePoint coined the term Triabrain and created the Trianbrain Theory of relativity in her self-help book, Answers Unleashed: The Science of Unleashing Your Brain’s Power in 2018.
 As LePoint considered her personal experiences in overcoming poverty, gang violence and sexual abuse, she created the Triabrain Theory of Relativity as a method to explain how she rewired her brain to overcome painful memories and succeed.
 The theory states the brain extends through the entire human body and into an energy field around a human.
 She has also discussed this topic and the formation of intuition during a TED-style talk at her alma mater in 2018.

-In 2021, LePoint created a human decision-making science theory called Quantum Deciding.
+In 2021, LePoint coined a human decision-making science theory called Quantum Deciding.
 It shows how a person can overcome fear to foresee the best future, then make effective decisions to reach that desired outcome.
 Her science theory is based on her own personal experiences, Albert Einstein's Quantum Entanglement Theory and NASA's long-distance quantum teleportation discoveries in December 2020.